Also see World Health Organization/HEAT

 In November 2016, Neile Weissman presented you with the results from applying a World Health Organization model to cycling across a widened GWB.
 It showed that twenty deaths per year would be prevented by the increase in physical activity.

 But improving public health is about more than just preventing deaths, it’s also about preventing disease.
-One way to measure disease prevention is through the quality-adjusted life year, or QALY.
-One QALY refers to one person living one year in perfect health.
-So the term conceptualizes both longevity and wellness.
+One way to measure disease prevention is a through the quality-adjusted life year, aka “QALY”, which refers to one person living one year in perfect health.

 Given limited resources, it is important to identify and fund interventions that add the most life-years to society for the lowest cost.
 For example, drivers’ side airbags cost $30,000 per life-year gained.
 Vaccinating children against the flu would be $12,000.